EvgeniiGulev/Discord-Anilist-Bot/README.md

 # Discord-Anilist-Bot
   Discord bot that can lookup a anime by title and list some details on it

 # Modules
--discord.js
+  -discord.js (npm i discord.js)
-If you don't have the module you can install it with this command 'npm i discord.js'